 At first, glance buying a foreclosure for investment can look like a great deal.
-You pick up a property for a rock-bottom price, fix it up and then sell it for a huge profit.
-But Like many things in real estate investing a closer look reveals that things are not as simple as they appear.
-To succeed in foreclosure investing you’ll need a good understanding of the market, the risks involved and good business sense.
+You pick up a property for a rock-bottom price, fix it up, and then sell it for a huge profit.
+But like many things in real estate investing, a closer look reveals that things are not as simple as they appear.
+To succeed in foreclosure investing, you’ll need a good understanding of the market, the risks involved, and good business sense.
 It is not a market for beginners in real estate.

 Conceptually, the foreclosure process is easy to understand.
 However, in practice, it is anything but simple.
 Buyers need to know there are pitfalls to purchasing a home in foreclosure.
-With the housing market slowing and concerns the economy will follow, it is useful for not only for potential buyers but also for existing homeowners to understand how and why a bank forecloses on a home.
+With the housing market slowing and concerns the economy will follow, it is useful not only for potential buyers but also for existing homeowners to understand how and why a bank forecloses a home.

 What is a Foreclosure?What is a Foreclosure?

-Many people think the bank owns the home until you pay off the mortgage, or refinance, which pays off the existing loan with a new one, possibly passing it along to a new lender.
+Many people think the bank owns the home until you pay off the mortgage, or refinance, which pays off the existing loan with a new one, possibly passing it to a new lender.
 The bank merely holds the deed to the house as collateral to secure the loan.

 New YorkNew York

 Each municipality has its laws and ways to deal with foreclosure.
 New York State’s Department of Financial Services (DFS) lays out a general timeline.
 Once you miss your payment, the lender quickly sends out a late charge notice.
-After one to two months, the bank may send you pre-foreclosure notice.
+After one to two months, the bank may send you a pre-foreclosure notice.
 The law states it must do so within 90 days of starting the foreclosure.
 During this period, you have the opportunity to work with the lender to find alternative solutions.
 The notice has to state how much you need to pay to bring your loan up to date and provide a minimum of five non-profit housing counseling agencies.

 Within that 90-day time frame, the lender will send you a letter stating you are in breach of the loan’s terms and provide you 30 days to repay what you owe along with any late charges and penalties.